+\paragraph{Vector Quantised Encoder} The vector quantised encoder $E_{p}$ consists of two convolution stacks and a vector quantization bottleneck.
+The first convolution stacks compress mel-spectrograms into hidden states by a factor of $r$ in length, and the second stacks capture the correlation of features.
+After that, the vector quantization layer utilizes these hidden states to obtain prosody codes $\mathbf{u} = \{u_{1},u_{2},...,u_{n}\}$ and hidden states $z_p$.
+The information bottleneck $B(\cdot)$ of the VQ encoder is composed of the temporal compression and the vector quantization layer.
+The detailed instructions for ensuring an appropriate information bottleneck $B(\cdot)$ can be found in Appendix~\ref{app:info_bottleneck}.

-\paragraph{Multi-reference timbre encoder.} Our objective is to extract as much timbre information from arbitrary-length speech prompts.
-Previous zero-shot TTS models introduce the timbre encoder with temporal average pooling before the output layer (e.g., Meta-stylespeech~\citep{min2021meta}, Grad-stylespeech~\citep{kang2023grad}, and Mega-TTS~\citep{jiang2023mega}).
-However, these approaches assume that timbre is a global representation and ignore other useful time-variant timbre information.
-For instance, speakers can change the timbre by using different speaking techniques when they aim to express specific semantic meanings\footnote{The perception of timbre, including the frequency spectrum detail and envelope, is determined by the physical characteristics of sound~\citep{mcadams2013musical}.}.
-To address this issue, we introduce a multi-reference timbre encoder (MRTE) that captures fine-grained timbre information from multiple reference speeches.
-As shown in Figure~\ref{fig:arch_MRTE}, our MRTE consists of a mel encoder, a mel-to-phoneme attention module, and a length regulator~\citep{ren2020fastspeech}.
-First, we encode the mel-spectrogram into acoustic hidden states $H_{mel}$.
-Subsequently, to extract semantically relevant timbre information from speech prompts, we introduce a mel-to-phoneme attention module.
-This module takes the phoneme-level content hidden states $H_{content}$ as the query, and $H_{mel}$ as both the key and the value.
-We also use a global timbre encoder (GE) to extract the time-invariant timbre information and concatenate it to the phoneme-level hidden states.
-Finally, we expand the phoneme-level hidden states to match the length of the target mel-spectrogram using the length regulator.
-The output spectrogram-level hidden states $H_{CT}$ contain the content and fine-grained timbre information.
+\paragraph{Multi-Reference Timbre Encoder} Our objective is to extract fine-grained timbre information from multi-sentence speech prompts.
+Since speakers can change their timbre by using different speaking techniques according to their speaking habits or desired semantic meanings~\citep{mcadams2013musical}, the timbre encoder needs to extract fine-grained timbre information from multiple prompts that can represent the speakers' habits.
+Here, we introduce a multi-reference timbre encoder (MRTE) to achieve this objective.
+First, we concatenate the reference mel-spectrograms $\tilde{y}$ that belong to the target speaker but are different from the target mel-spectrogram.
+The mel encoder then compresses the concatenated mel-spectrogram into acoustic hidden states $z_{t}$ by a factor of $d$ in length.
+Subsequently, to extract semantically relevant timbre information from speech prompts, we introduce a timbre-to-content attention module.
+This module takes $z_{c}$ as the query and $z_{t}$ as both the key and the value.
+Finally, we upsample the output of the timbre-to-content attention module to match the length of the target mel-spectrogram using the length regulator~\citep{ren2019fastspeech}.